Matrix#

 Matrix

-- get_row(index_: int) Vec4 #
+- get_row(index_: int) Vec4#

 Retrieves the given row vector at

-inside a matrix.Added in version 1.0.
+index_inside a matrix.Added in version 1.0.

 - Parameters: